ARCOMM/ARCMT/Unofficial Templates/BRIT_ORBAT_TEMPLATE.vr/README.md

 For use as unoffical alternative to the main ARCMT.VR, using 8-10 man sections.

 Orbat reliant the following:

-CUP for uniforms/weapons
+* CUP for uniforms/weapons

-NIArms for Sidearms/ammunition
+* NIArms for Sidearms/ammunition

-ZSN Whistle Mod for Whistle
+* ZSN Whistle Mod for Whistle

-ACE for CSW amd miscelanious other items.
+* ACE for CSW and miscellaneous other items.

-Breaching Charges for Breaching Charges
+* Breaching Charges for Breaching Charges